velvetLieu/velvetLieu.github.io/README.md

 # velvetLieu.github.io
-Source code for my personal website that I developed using HTML, CSS, and Bootstrap to showcase current and completed projects.
-This responsive and static website is hosted by Github Pages.
+Source code for my personal website that I developed to showcase current and completed projects.
+Fully responsive and simple static website that includes my LinkedIn, GitHub, and Resume.

 http://www.jonathanlieu.com/

+## Built Using 🛠️
+* HTML
+* CSS
+* Bootstrap 5
+* GitHub Pages for hosting
+* Google Domains for domain